mariadb-corporation/mariadb-connector-nodejs/README.md

           │                                                        │    │
           │ <―――――――――――――――――――― second insert result ――――――――――― │    ▼ </pre>

-queries are not send one by one, waiting for result before sending next one. queries are send one after another, avoiding a lot of network latency ([detail information](/documentation/pipelining.md)).
+Connector won't wait for query results to send next one.
+Queries are send one after another, avoiding a lot of network latency ([detail information](/documentation/pipelining.md)).

 ## Benchmarks